GoSmart Mobile is committed to providing products and services that meet a variety of communication needs.

 **Your speed range will also depend on the high-speed data allotments associated with the data plan you have selected.
 See Consumer Plans for more details.

 Latency, also known as delay, is the amount of time from when a data packet is sent to when it is received.
 For broadband Internet access services, latency is usually expressed as the round-trip time in milliseconds ("ms") that it takes for a data packet to travel between two end points on the Internet (from point A to point B and then back to point A).
 Some applications, such as email, can tolerate a substantial amount of latency without any noticeable impact on the application's performance, while other applications, such as real-time video conferencing, require lower latency to function properly.

 How does GoSmart Mobile manage the flow of data on its network?

-We manage our network to facilitate the proper functioning of services that require consistent high speeds, such as video calling, which may, particularly at times and in areas of network congestion, result in reduced speeds for other services.
-Additionally, we may implement other network management practices, such as caching less data, using less capacity, and sizing video more appropriately for a device to transmit data files more efficiently.
-These practices operate without regard to the content itself or the source of the content, and do not discriminate against offerings that might compete against those offered by GoSmart Mobile or any GoSmart Mobile affiliate on the basis of such competition.
+We manage our network to provide consistent high speeds service, but at times and in areas of network contention, speeds will be impacted.
+We may implement other network management practices, such as caching less data, using less capacity, and adjusting video more appropriately for the user's device and giving data of certain T-Mobile plans and potentially some other brands precedence over data of GoSmart Mobile-branded customers when the network is presented with competing demands.
+Giving T-Mobile data precedence occurs only on a content-agnostic basis, and its effect should be noticed rarely and temporarily, if at all.
+These practices do not discriminate against offerings that might compete against those offered by GoSmart Mobile or any GoSmart Mobile affiliate on the basis of such competition.
 While we avoid changing text, image, and video files in the compression process when practical, the process may impact the appearance of files as displayed on a device.